b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 sco(s)
 ```

-Here I defined a dictionary of type `Dict{String, String}`, so, both the key and
+Here I defined a dictionary of type `Dict{String, String}`, so, both `key` and
-the value are of textual type (`String`).
+`value` are of textual type (`String`).
 The order of the keys is not preserved
 (this data structure cares more about lookup performance and not about the order
 of the keys).
-Therefore, you may see different order of items executing the code
+Therefore, you may see different order of items after executing
-on your computer.
+the code on your computer.

 If I want to now how to say "two" in Polish I type `aDict[key]` (if the key is
 not there you will get an error), e.g.